skolyszewski/skolyszewski.github.io/_posts/2022-06-09-asynchronous-communication.md

+---
+layout: post
+category: misc
-# Asynchronous communication and how to be effective with it
+title: Asynchronous communication and how to be effective with it
+---

+# Introduction

 If you weren't working remotely before 2020, that most certainly changed when the pandemic struck and turned the world upside-down for many of us.
 This meant no more coffee breaks with your colleagues, no more problems with booking conference rooms for a meeting (that possibly could have been an email), but also - no more "hey, could you please help me with that issue" said to your colleague sitting right next to you[^1].
 Remote work is different, and can be challenging, especially for engineers that are just starting in the field.
 However, remote-first approach opens the doors to a wonderful world of asynchronous communication.